 Sloat & Skyline Intersection Alternatives Analysis

-The primary goals of the project include:
+The primary goals of the project were to:

-- Improving safety for all road users
+- Improve safety for all road users

 This project is made possible by the San Francisco County Transportation Authority through a grant of Proposition K Local Transportation Sales Tax Funds.

 Safety at the intersection of Sloat Blvd, Skyline Blvd, and 39th Ave in the Outer Sunset is unsatisfactory.
 Between 2008-2012:

 - 6 people were injured in traffic collisions at the Sloat & Skyline intersection

 - 46 people were injured in traffic collisions within a quarter-mile of the intersection

 - 2 deaths were reported within a quarter-mile of the intersection since 2014